mpv-player/mpv/DOCS/man/options.rst

     Ignore aspect ratio information from video file and assume the video has square pixels.
 See also ``--video-aspect``.

+``--video-aspect-method=<hybrid|bitstream|container>``
+    This sets the default video aspect determination method (if the aspect is _not_ overridden by the user with ``--video-aspect`` or others).

+    :hybrid:    Prefer the container aspect ratio.
+If the bitstream aspect switches mid-stream, switch to preferring the bitstream aspect.
+                This is the default behavior in mpv and mplayer2.
+    :container: Strictly prefer the container aspect ratio.
+This is apparently the default behavior with VLC, at least with Matroska.
+    :bitstream: Strictly prefer the bitstream aspect ratio, unless the bitstream aspect ratio is not set.
+This is apparently the default behavior with XBMC/kodi, at least with Matroska.

+    Normally you should not set this.
+Try the ``container`` and ``bitstream`` choices if you encounter video that has the wrong aspect ratio in mpv, but seems to be correct in other players.

 ``--video-unscaled``
     Disable scaling of the video.
 If the window is larger than the video, black bars are added.
 Otherwise, the video is cropped.
 The video still